 What do you hope will come from this discovery?

 My hope is that those who previously dismissed Hammon will now re-evaluate his works.
-He was living under a highly restrictive environment as a slave, and we can only speculate how this affected his writing.
+He was living under a highly restrictive environment, and we can only speculate how this affected his writing.
 Critics should remember this while examining the differences between his published and unpublished works.
 For Hammon to revere Anne Hutchinson, a woman who championed freedom of religion and thought, adds significantly to his legacy as the father of African American literature.

 I feel sure that Hammon wrote many other poems over the course of his long life.
 I am hopeful that through this discovery, others will become more aware, and perhaps unearth more of his works that may be hiding in plain sight.